webhintio/hint/docs/user-guide/index.md

 ## Getting started

-Getting started with `sonar`'s CLI is really easy.
+Getting started with `sonar`’s CLI is really easy.
 First you need to have [Node.js v8.x][nodejs] installed and then run:

 ```bash